Maintained Status in Canada (previously called Implied Status)

-However, an individual with implied status would not be able to resume his or her work or studies (as applicable) until a decision is made on the application for the extension of status.
+However, an individual with maintained status would not be able to resume his or her work or studies (as applicable) until a decision is made on the application for the extension of status.
 Additionally, he or she may have to provide evidence to the officer at the Port of Entry of sufficient means of financial support while awaiting the decision.
-It is strongly recommended that anyone under implied status who leaves Canada brings proof of application for an extension of his or her permit.
+It is strongly recommended that anyone under maintained status who leaves Canada brings proof of application for an extension of his or her permit.

-In effect, an individual with implied status (either to work or study) gives up his or her right to work or study upon leaving Canada, until a decision is made on the application to work or study in Canada.
+In effect, an individual with maintained status (either to work or study) gives up his or her right to work or study upon leaving Canada, until a decision is made on the application to work or study in Canada.

 For example, if a student who has applied to extend his or her study permit leaves Canada, he or she may be able to re-enter the country.
 However, he or she would then not be able to resume his or her studies until a decision is made on the application.
-If he or she had remained in Canada on implied status, he or she could have continued to study in Canada legally.
+If he or she had remained in Canada on maintained status, he or she could have continued to study in Canada legally.